capillariesio/capillaries/doc/glossary.md

 See [Toolbelt and Daemon configuration](binconfig.md) for configuration settings.

+## Webapi

+A simple application that provides web service access to Capillaries environment (similar to the [Toolbelt](#toolbelt), but it speaks HTTP instead of cmdline).
+Can be used by [Capillaries-UI](#capillaries-ui), by integration tests (see [lookup Webapi test](../test/code/lookup/README.md#webapi) or by third-party applications.

+Please note that Webapi lacks user authorization capabilities.

+## Capillaries-UI

+A simple web UI application that provides user access to Capillaries environment (RabbitMQ queues and Cassandra storage) using [Webapi](#webapi).
+See [Capillaries-UI readme](../ui/README.md) for details.

 ## DAG

 [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Used in workflow descriptions and defines a collection of all tasks to run, organized in a way that reflects their relationships and dependencies.